yyl35/elasticsearch_spl_parsed/README.md

 data based on the specified index(es).

 **stats:** Performs statistical operations on the search results.
-It allows you to calculate various statistics such as count, sum, average, etc., on specific fields.
+It allows you to calculate various statistics such as count, sum, avg, etc., on specific fields.

 **timechart:** Generates a time-based chart or table from the search